Skip to main content

 6

 • Fluff rice with a fork and season with salt and pepper.
-Toss carrots with ponzu. • Divide rice, carrots, and chicken between plates.
+Toss broccoli with ponzu. • Divide rice, broccoli, and chicken between plates.
 Top chicken with any remaining sauce from pan and pickled scallion whites (draining first).
-Sprinkle with scallion greens and serve with any remaining lime wedges on the side.
+Sprinkle with scallion greens and serve with remaining lime wedges on the side.

 Customer reviews